-Mum and I were at a loss when we tried to describe these babies – they’re delightfully dense, moist and a little squidgy, and the teeny marzipan morsels make for scrummy, cheeky, chewy bites.
+Mum and I were at a loss when we tried to describe these babies – they’re delightfully dense, moist and a little squidgy, and the teeny types of homemade marzipan morsels make for scrummy, cheeky, chewy bites.
 Somehow, the marzipan adds plenty of sweetness, worry not, sugar lovers.
-I’m a huge fan of anything almondy, and the subtle rose and elderflower flavours complement the almond beautifully – just perf for summer, if you ask me.
+I’m a huge fan of anything almondy flavors, and the subtle rose and elderflower flavours complement the almond beautifully – just perf for summer, if you ask me.
 Learn from my mistakes, though, and do NOT try the almond extract by itself.
 It BURNS!
-There’s something about decorating little cakes with glacé icing that makes me think of my childhood, and I simply adore
+There’s something about decorating little cakes with glacé icing that makes me think of my childhood, and I simply adore doing it.

 75g unsalted butter, melted and cooled